TheFelixLive/Timer-V/README.md

 ## About
 When you think of a timer in Minecraft Bedrock, what comes to mind?
 Maybe a point in the future that you want to reach or something as banal as a stopwatch to keep you grounded.
-My idea of ​​it is the **Timer V**, you could say it redefines what a timer should do do in Minecraft Bedrock.
+My idea of ​​it is the **Timer V**, you could say it redefines what a timer should do in Minecraft Bedrock.
 Stay tuned and [let me know what](https://github.com/TheFelixLive/Timer-Ultimate/issues/new?template=feature_request.md) you think about it!

 ---